Philippine c.bank to respond, but not match Fed rate hikes

-MANILA, Aug 19 (Reuters) - The Philippine central bank will respond to the U.S. Federal Reserves' policy tightening, but does not have to match the magnitude of its rate hikes, its governor said on Friday.
+MANILA, Aug 19 (Reuters) - The Philippine central bank will likely continue to tighten its monetary policy this year in response to the U.S. Federal Reserve's rate hikes, but it does not have to move in pace with its policy adjustments, its governor said on Friday.

-The Southeast Asian nation's monetary policy remains accommodative and supportive of growth, central bank Governor Felipe Medalla told a business forum.
+"We will not match them point by point," Bangko Sentral ng Pilipinas (BSP) Governor Felipe Medalla told reporters at a business forum, as Fed officials have spoken of the need for further rate hikes to bring high inflation under control.

-The Philippine central bank increased its benchmark interest rates PHCBIR=ECI by half a percentage point to 3.75% on Thursday, as expected, ahead of a widely anticipated 50 or 75 basis points rate hike by the Fed next month.
+The narrowing rate differentials between the Philippines and the United States has weighed on the peso PHP=, and policymakers were concerned that the currency's persistent weakness could further fan an inflation rate running at near-four hear highs.

 (Reporting by Neil Jerome Morales; Editing by Kanupriya Kapoor)